paolobrasolin/blog/_posts/2020-11-10-three-views-of-a-monad.lagda.md

 Their meaning is finally apparent!
 This makes `>=>` very compelling.

-It seems we struck gold, but we're in for a sad surprise.
+It seems like we struck gold, but we're in for a sad surprise.
 Let's define the AGDA type:

 ```agda